ZhenyingZhu/StudyNotes/WebApp.md

   - AuthZ policies can specify schemes to authN a user
   - Call UseAuthentication before any middleware that depends on users being authenticated.
 - AuthN provides the claims principal for AuthZ
-- AuthN scheme approaches to select which authN handler to generate claims:
+- Multiple AuthN scheme approaches to select which authN handler to generate claims:
   - AuthN scheme
   - default authN scheme
   - directly set HttpContext.User